DarlCat/localnode/README.md

 2. Run `docker-compose up -d` within the repo directory
 3. Verify that the application is running by visiting <http://localhost:80>

+After completing these steps, you are ready to proceed to the DNS setup phase.

 ### DNS

-For requests to the SL Assets CDN to be passed through localnode, it is important that `asset-cdn.glb.agni.lindenlab.com` resolves to your Docker host using one of the following methods:
+For requests to the SL Assets CDN to be passed through localnode, it is important that `asset-cdn.glb.agni.lindenlab.com` resolves to your Docker host using one of the following methods, and then verify that the reroute works by visiting <http://asset-cdn.glb.agni.lindenlab.com/ping> and checking for the "pong" text.
+(SL CDN will show "Incorrect Syntax" if you did not complete the DNS setup correctly.)

 #### Hosts entry